Everything you need to know about Tortilla opening in Harrow

 Tortilla is opening in St George's Shopping Centre in Harrow on Saturday (7 April).

-If burritos are nacho bag but you love Doritos, this could well be the dream job for you.
+If burritos are nacho bag but you love Doritos, this could well be the dream job for you .

 Keep up to date with the latest news in west London via the free getwestlondon app.